-- Review national policies and practices related to the use of explosive weapons in populated areas, and make changes that will strengthen the protection of civilians. - Support stronger data-gathering on the use and impact of explosive weapons in populated areas, including age-, sex- and disability disaggregated recording of casualties, and information on disabilities amongst survivors; and - Recognise the rights of survivors, families of those killed or injured, and affected communities and to ensure a response to their short- and long-term needs.
+- Review and make available national policies and practices related to the use of explosive weapons in populated areas, and make changes that will strengthen the protection of civilians. - Support and make publicly available data-gathering on the use and impact of explosive weapons in populated areas, including age-, sex- and disability disaggregated recording of casualties, and information on disabilities amongst survivors; and - Recognise the rights of survivors, families of those killed or injured, and affected communities and to ensure a response to their short- and long-term needs.